carissaoconnell/carissaoconnell.github.io/README.md

 # carissaoconnell.github.io

 This is a compliation of html, css, and javascript files for my personal portfolio site.
-My portolio also has a visual site on how to see how Joins in SQL work.
+My portolio also has a visual site on how Joins in SQL work.